 In some cases, you may experience degraded overall performance on a machine when running with the default (Balanced) power plan.
 The issue may occur irrespective of platform and may be exhibited on both native and virtual environments.
 The degraded performance may increase the average response time for some tasks and cause performance issues with CPU-intensive applications

 - Press the “Windows key” to switch to the Start screen and type “Power Options” and click on “Power Options” option from the Search menu.

 - From the power plan page, choose the High-Performance option

 Consider setting the ‘text in row’ table option to boost BizTalk Server Performance

-SQL Server provides a table option called text in row to declare that the contents of the fields of type text, ntext, or image data whose dimensions are smaller than those of a data page (8Kb) must be stored in a data row.
-By setting this option on BizTalkMsgBoxDb tables (Parts table, Spool table and DynamicStateInfo Tables), you can increase message throughput when working with small messages which have a small context and orchestrations that have a small persistence size.
+SQL Server provides a table option called text in a row to declare that the contents of the fields of type text, ntext, or image data whose dimensions are smaller than those of a data page (8Kb) must be stored in a data row.
+By setting this option on BizTalkMsgBoxDb tables (Parts table, Spool table, and DynamicStateInfo Tables), you can increase message throughput when working with small messages which have a small context and orchestrations that have a small persistence size.
 This makes reading and writing the in-row strings about as fast as reading or writing limited size varchar, nvarchar, or varbinary strings.
 Similarly, when the values are stored off-row, the Database Engine incurs an additional page read or write.

 How to exploit the Text in Row table option in BizTalk Server